 9/21/16 – Nicole understands that working with writers doesn’t just involve talking about their project.
 She has the rare and brilliant skill of sensing what is really at the root of slowing a writer down and is more than willing to get into the messy and seemingly “unrelated” discussions that surround every writer’s process.
 Working with her for these past three months has enabled me to minimize the confusion and frustration that always arises in the writing process and get back to making progress on my book faster.
 Instead of spending days of energy in emotional defeat, I spend an hour on the phone with Nicole and find my way back to the work at hand before evening time.
 She is a miracle worker, and her diagnostic skills are up there with rocket scientists.
 I’m not exaggerating.
 She’s brilliant.
 Few people in the world have as much passion and grace when it comes to teaching the craft of writing.
 She also has an awe-inspiring ability to work with a widely diverse range of writers and personalities.
 Working with Nicole was the best investment in myself and my writing aspirations I could make.

-Nicole Criona is the current owner and co-founder of Los Angeles Writers Group (www.lawritersgroup.com) and is a native Angeleno.
-For more than twelve years, she’s facilitated creative writing workshops and supported aspiring writers working on novels, screenplays, short stories, poetry, essays, and memoirs.
-She also runs the day-to-day operations of LAwritersgroup.com, leads several writing workshops, and specializes in coaching writers who want to complete their first draft.
+For more than fifteen years, she’s facilitated creative writing workshops and supported aspiring writers working on novels, screenplays, short stories, poetry, essays, and memoirs.
+She also runs the day-to-day operations of LAwritersgroup.com, leads several creative writing workshops in Los Angeles, San Diego, and online, coaching groups, and specializes in coaching writers who want to complete their first draft.